xjtang/newfusion/UPDATES.md

 - SwathSub will check the cloud folder for existing file.
 - Cloud process will recheck files in SUBCLD folder.
 - Converted BRDF correction into a standalone separate process.
-- Replaced all system functions in the scrips.
+- Removed all system commands in main scrips.
 - Improved false break removal process.
 - Added a tool to reproject results to MODIS grid.
 - Config file checks are moved from core script to inputs script.